ShawnGilleran/sfquickstarts/site/sfguides/src/liveramp_identity_and_translation_quickstart/liveramp_identity_and_translation_quickstart.md

 More details for this step can be found [here](https://docs.liveramp.com/identity/en/perform-identity-resolution-in-snowflake.html#perform-the-identity-resolution-operation)

 The following SQL will execute the identity resolution process.
-The stored procedure will. be located in your Snowflake account.
-It will be listed under the
+The stored procedure will be located in your Snowflake account.
+It will be listed under the LiveRamp native application in the LR_APP_SCHEMA under the Procedures.

 You need to replace the following variable below
 * <customer_input_table_name> - Name of the Input table built in the previous step
 * <customer_meta_table_name> - Name of the Metadata table built in the previous step